About the Program

 Since the early days following the Second Vatican Council, ensembles have played a significant role in fostering full, conscious, and active participation in the liturgy.
 From the early folk groups to today’s contemporary ensembles or groups with a distinct name, ensembles have become a leading voice in many churches.

 To that end, it is our goal to support the ensemble musician, be they an instrumentalist, cantor, or choral singer.
-Our program provides sessions for instrumentalists and vocalists, as well as a retreat track for those who desire a time of reflection.
+Our program provides sessions for instrumentalists and vocalists to work in separate groups and as a combined ensemble.
 Each participant also receives a private coaching session with one of the experienced ensemble musicians on our faculty.

 We are an inclusive community where all are welcome regardless of gender, race, culture, age, or ability.
 We welcome musicians of all skill levels, from church communities large and small, urban and rural, whether paid staff or volunteers.